ianstormtaylor/slate/docs/reference/slate/change.md

 `wraNodeByKey(key: String, parent: Node) => Change` <br/>

-Wrap the node with the specified key the parent [`Node`](./node.md).
+Wrap the node with the specified key with the parent [`Node`](./node.md).
 This will clear all children of the parent.

 ## History Changes